Pelvic Health

 How Can Physical Therapy Help Me?

 Just like when any other group of muscles in the body is damaged, therapeutic intervention is necessary to help return the individual to their prior functional level.
-When an athlete tars their ACL or has a quadriceps strain, common practice is to complete a course of therapy.
+Just like when an athlete sustains an injury, an integral part of their recovery is physical rehabilitation.
 Therefore, why should it be any different for those that live with pelvic floor dysfunction?

 What Should I Expect With a Pelvic Floor Rehab Program?